nikl881/food-delivery-app/README.md

 Features Left to Implement

-* Customer ratings of individual dishes
+* Customer ratings of individual dishes.
-* Geographical page of delivery location
+* Geographical page of delivery location.

 ## Database schema and initial design

 In order to make a good and deliberate start with this project, careful consideration was given first to the exact data flows that will become part of the (dynamic) content of the website.
 I have decided to use a non-relational data structure (No SQL).
-This because it is quite straightforward to link recipes (as a main part / general data) to different subcategories (authors, geographic data, difference in dishes, etc.)
+This because it is quite straightforward to link recipes (as a main part / general data) to different subcategories.
-Based on the studied theory of the Data Centric module, I came to the conclusion that the combination of Flask, MongoDB and Heroku will work well.

 The database schema can be found in the following folder:

+## Usage of Django and Stripe

 The webapp has been build with Django, which allow us to keep track of the 'state' between the site and a particular user's browser.
 Stripe, which is a tool for Internet commerce that allows both private individuals and businesses to accept payments.